Do Brain Apps Really Improve and Maintain Brain Health?

 Researchers at Georgia Tech agreed.
 They duplicated the study conducted at the University of Michigan and Brown University with a group of 11,000 participants over six weeks.
 They set tighter parameters for participants and maintained a more controlled study environment.
-Their research seemed to indicate that games helped to improve only the process of executing daily tasks.
+Their research seemed to indicate that games, like 바카라, helped to improve only the process of executing daily tasks.
 Brain games and apps didn’t improve any other brain functions.

 Proven Methods for Keeping Your Brain Healthier